barry-code/MusicPlayer/README.md

 ## Why?
-Just to have a very simplistic audio player, with bigger buttons.
+Just to have a very simplistic audio player customized to my liking.

 ## Screenshots